 Vulkan has become a Damon Prince of Nurgle and resides over the greatest Plague planet.
 He still commands his legion; sending plague fleets out into the material and attacking civilize worlds.
 There they infect the planet with their toxic gases or burning everything down with their acid green flames.
 Much of the Imperial science has been put into an effort to counteract these poisons as well as ways to destroy the rot and mutations within the traitor's bodies.
 Their colors are now a darker tainted green, charred color, along with flame colors.
 Their archrivals are the World Eaters, for Vulkan killing Angron.
 Their battle cry is, "Defile all!"

 With the death of Sanguinius the Blood Angels have become broken, and though there are various warbands, two marines have both declared themselves to be the true heirs to the Angel.
 One is Raldoron, former First Captain of the legion and the other is Azkallon, the Herald of Sanguinius's Honor Guard the Sanguinary Guards.
 The two, in their desire to succeed their Primarch in command of the legion, have begun an inner civil war amongst each other, as well as fighting other legions.
+At the beginning of the 41st Millennium, a third warlord, named Dante, has risen and challenged the right as the chosen leader of the Blood Angels.
 The legion has changed their colors to a darker shade of red, with white and gold trims.
-Their battle cry is, "For the Blood Angel!" or "We cover the sky in blood!"
+Their battle cry is, "For the Crimson Angel!" or "We cover the sky in blood!"

 Russ has become a Daemon Prince of Khorne and resides on a daemon world within the Eye of Terror that is similar to Fenris.
 But after the battle of Skratthaxi, caused by Bijorn the Betrayer, his legion has scattered, forming into various warbands and setting out into the galaxy to pillage worlds and leave a path of death and carnage for their new god.
 There have been many reports that now warbands of this legion, called Wolf Packs, of veteran marines riding on top of demonic wolves, giving them an even more intimidating appearance when charging into battle.
 Their armor has changed to a darker grey metal along with dark gold trims and wolf like designs, wolf fur and other trophies.
 Their battle cry is, "The Hunt Begins!" or "Blood for the Blood God!"